14 Post-earnings announcement drift

 14.2 Quarterly data

-In Chapter 6 and Chapter 8, we focused on annual data from Compustat.
-But for many purposes we will want to use quarterly data.
+In Chapters 6 and 8, we focused on annual data from Compustat.
+But for many purposes, we will want to use quarterly data.
 While Ball and Brown (1968) used annual data, the PEAD literature has generally focused on quarterly data.

 We begin by creating fundq_mod, the quarterly analogue of funda_mod.